Claire Mitchell

-Claire Mitchell is a Queens Counsel working in Scotland.
+Claire Mitchell is a Kings Counsel working in Scotland.
 She has a particular interest in constitutional, human rights and sentencing questions.

 Career

-She has an honours degree in law from University of Glasgow and became a QC in 2019 and was called at the Bar in 2003.
+She has an honours degree in law from University of Glasgow and became a QC (now KC) in 2019 and was called at the Bar in 2003.
 Before that she was a solicitor in private practice since 1996.

 Mitchell was President of the Scottish Criminal Bar Association from 2016 to 2018.

-Views
+Mitchell represented Sheku Bayoh’s family in 2023 and highlighted the issues of racism which shaped the case.